-Talent mobility can be defined as the flow of talent from external hirings through to internal promotions, lateral moves and secondments across your organization.
+Talent mobility can be defined as the flow of talent from external hirings through to internal promotions, lateral moves and secondments across your organisation.
 Great talent mobility programs provide companies with many benefits, including increases in engagement, decreases in attrition, and reductions in the costs associated with hiring external candidates.
 Read on to find out why unified talent management (UTM) processes and technology are key for implementing successful programs.

 1. The employee lifecycle IS talent mobility

 Talent mobility programs touch on all aspects of the employee lifecycle.
 Rather than leave employees to find their own opportunities, a UTM platform guides steps in career paths, assesses capabilities and assists in presenting the right learning requirements to fill identified gaps, in order for the employee to be ready for their next role.
 At the executive level, succession plans help HR develop high potential future leaders, ensuring that all development actions are tracked and are available for reporting to the board, via rich HR analytics dashboards and reports.
-UTM processes and technology will allow your organization to enable mobility and career progression by empowering employees to work towards their next big move, and make sure that they are ready for it when the opportunity arises.
+UTM processes and technology will allow your organisation to enable mobility and career progression by empowering employees to work towards their next big move, and make sure that they are ready for it when the opportunity arises.

 2. Talent processes shouldn’t be disconnected

 Take a look at the dependency of performance from learning: how would you set an employee up to be successful in achieving goals that are designed to stretch their capabilities?
 Of course you would say: ‘make sure their development plan aligns to supporting those objectives’, but that’s hard if it’s not within the one platform.
 When hiring internally, are you able to consider their latest performance, or see the internal projects they’ve worked on?
 If inputs are being collated from multiple systems, or worse still the information has to be manually re-entered, the process then feels cumbersome and time consuming.